-The Center for the Blue Economy’s work leads to notable successes in the field.
+Center for the Blue Economy research leads to real-world impact.

 The Chumash National Marine Sanctuary

 Pending Approval in 2024: The Indigenous-led effort to create the Chumash Heritage National Marine Sanctuary is moving slowly but steadily through the NOAA designation process.
 In September of 2014, the Center for the Blue Economy produced a report for the Sierra Club entitled The Potential Economic Impacts of the Proposed Central Coast National Marine Sanctuary, which demonstrated that the new sanctuary would be an economic boon to the regional economy.
 Preserving marine and cultural resources along 140 miles of Central California Coastline, the sanctuary is estimated to generate $23 million in economic activity and create 600 new jobs, while also safeguarding the Central Coast from offshore oil expansion and other threats.
 If approved by NOAA, this will be the first new marine sanctuary in California in over 20 years, and the first to be Indigenous led with Indigenous leaders as part of the governance structure of the proposed sanctuary.
 The Chumash are one of the few ocean-going bands among the First Peoples of the Pacific Coast, having stewarded the seas since beginningless time (or by western archaeology 20,000 years).
 The proposed Chumash Heritage National Marine Sanctuary is a beautiful and diverse seascape with significant historic, archaeological, cultural, aesthetic and biological resources.